React Context

 Context is used to send a “signal”.

-Like wireless, components have to be “in range” — children of a Context.Provider
+Like wireless, components have to be “in range” — children of a Context.Provider — to recieve the signal.

-Components can observe that signal with a Context.Consumer
+Components can observe that signal with a Context.Consumer.

 As of v16.8 React provides a Hooks API for consuming context.